 .

+The mystery of the dance is condensed in the figure of the contortionist.
+She is everything rewarded, punished, have fun.
 With his trade, his show is forever new, because continually creates beholders and walks away empty-handed and without fear death because her death as a friendly game, is the larger livelihood.

 .